Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Photo: CEphoto, Uwe Aranas / Wikimedia Commons

-Situated in the Capital of Malaysia, National Mosque of Malaysia or Masjid Negara Malaysia is one of the most important mosques in the country.
+Situated in the Capital of Malaysia, National Mosque of Malaysia or Masjid Negara Malaysia is the biggest mosque in Malaysia.
 The mosque has the capability of holding over 15,000 people at the same time.
 It was built in 1965, by three extremely talented architects, Ikmal Hisham Albakri, Baharuddin Kasim and Howard Ashley.
-The National Mosque of Malaysia used to be the biggest mosque in the country until the development of Sultan Salahuddin Adbul Aziz Masjid was completed.
+It is one of the most important spots in the list of the best mosques in Malaysia besides being one of the most religious places to visit in Kuala Lumpur.

 2. Sultan Abdul Samad Jamek Mosque